gcescobar13/Gourmet-Swap/Bot/readme.md

 Code is written in C# / ASP.NET using Microsoft's Cognitive Services (Language Understanding Intelligent Service aka LUIS) and Bot Framework were used.

 Under GSwap.Bot/Controllers the Messages Controller can be located.
-This controller launches the Dialog service.
-The Dialog service can be found under Swap.Bot/Dialogs.
+This controller captures user information - message, user name, message provider, etc.. - then it launches the the Dialog service.
+The 'BasicQnAMakerDialog' dialogs can be found under GSwap.Bot/Dialogs.